isabellehenderson/Huffman/README.md

 The project consists of four main Java classes:

-1. `HuffmanCode.java`: Implements the core Huffman coding algorithm, including tree construction and code generation[1].
+1. `HuffmanCode.java`: Implements the core Huffman coding algorithm, including tree construction and code generation.
-2. `BitOutputStream.java`: Provides functionality to write individual bits to an output stream[2].
+2. `BitOutputStream.java`: Provides functionality to write individual bits to an output stream.
-3. `BitInputStream.java`: Allows reading of individual bits from an input stream[3].
+3. `BitInputStream.java`: Allows reading of individual bits from an input stream.
-4. `HuffmanCompressor.java`: Serves as the main interface for the compression and decompression processes[4].
+4. `HuffmanCompressor.java`: Serves as the main interface for the compression and decompression processes.

 ## Getting Started